 A more contemporary look comes from the United Kingdom where the Gambling Commission conducts regular surveys.
-Based on the regulator’s data, 1.2% of males and 0.2% qualify for pathological gamers as per data collected in 2016.
-According to another gambling addiction statistics, in Australia, 1.5% of men are considered problem gamblers as compared to only 0.8% of women.
+Based on the regulator’s data, 1.2% of males and 0.2% qualify as pathological gamers as per data collected in 2016.
+According to other gambling addiction statistics in Australia, 1.5% of men are considered problem gamblers as compared to only 0.8% of women.

 Why is that the case, though?
 Are male gamblers immune to the pitfalls of unchecked gambling or are they more easily bored?
 There are many ways to approach gambling addiction in male vs female gamblers.

 The reason is not necessarily rooted in some character flaw as much as it’s a combination of factors, such as genetic predisposition, sociological impact, and exposure.